Edinburgh-Cancer-Informatics/libCZI-java-wrapper/README.md

 Because this library interacts directly with native C code using features that require explicit permission, you must run your Java application with the --enable-native-access flag.

+At present, the package only downloadable from our GitHub package repository.
+You will need to add ```https://maven.pkg.github.com/Edinburgh-Cancer-Informatics/libCZI-java-wrapper``` to your package repositories.

 For example:
 ```bash
 java --enable-native-access=ALL-UNNAMED -jar your-application.jar